Riki Wilchins: 1st National Survey of TransViolence

 In 1995, with help from researcher Emilia Lombardi, GenderPAC compiled and published the "1st National Survey of TransViolence", based on surveys provided by more than 500 respondents.

 In 2006, in partnership with Global Rights, GenderPAC researched and published "50 Under 30: Masculinity & the War on America's Youth", the first human rights report to document an under-reported tide of violence that had claimed the lives of more than 50 young people aged 30 and under attacked because of their gender identity or gender expression from 1994 to 2004.
 With a fresh round of attacks, the report was reissued just two years later as "70 Under 30".
 More than 80 groups endorsed the reports' recommendations, including the Leadership Conference on Civil and Human Rights, National Organization for Women (NOW), National Council of La Raza (NCLR), Interfaith Alliance, and the Human Rights Campaign.
 The report was used by the House Sub-Committee which marked up the Matthew Shepard Hate Crime Act (the final bill included gender identity as a protected category and was eventually passed and signed into law).

 Wilchins received their bachelor's degree from Cleveland State University in 1982 and a masters in clinical psychology from the New School for Social Research in 1983.
 Wilchins then founded Data Tree Inc., a computer consulting company specializing in banking and brokerage on Wall Street.
 Wilchins is an out transsexual lesbian feminist.
 In a 2017 article published in The Advocate, Wilchins said their pronouns were they/them/theirs.

+Awards

+Works by Wilchins have been finalists for multiple Lambda Literary Awards.
+In 1998, Read My Lips was a finalist for the Transgender Literature category.
+In 2003, GenderQueer, by Joan Nestle, Wilchins, and Claire Howell, was a finalist for the Transgender Literature and Anthology Nonfiction categories.